ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial.md

 <a id="rule-portable-deep"></a>
 > **Rule 4.** Every component of a `portable` value must be `portable`.

-You may have been wondering why rule 2 talks about accessing values rather than calling functions, even though `portable` really only cares about functions[^other-code-types], and this is the main reason: the record could be a function [in a trenchcoat].
-(The other, more subtle, reason is that a value of type `'a` could still end up being a function.)
+You may have been wondering why rules 1 and 2a restrict all values, when really it's only functions that we care about being `portable` or not.[^other-code-types] This is the reason: many values can _contain_ functions, and if it weren't for rule 4, we could use, say, a record to smuggle the function around (in other words, the record could be a function [in a trenchcoat]).
 So we have to forbid _all accesses_ of `nonportable` values from other domains, not just function calls.
+The good news is that many types (in fact, most types) obviously _can't_ cause a problem—you'll never make an `(int * string option) list` that contains _any_ function, much less one that will cause a data race—and if the compiler is aware that a type `t` can't have a function in it, it can ignore portability requirements altogether for values of `t`.
-The good news is that many types (in fact, most types) obviously _can't_ cause a problem—you'll never make an `(int * string option) list` that contains a function, much less one that will cause a data race—and if the compiler is aware that a type `t` can't have a function in it, it can ignore portability requirements altogether for values of `t`.
 We'll cover the specifics when we get to [mode crossing].

-[^other-code-types]: Note that some other types are secretly function types, notably including `Lazy.t`, so `portable` is also a concern for them.
+[^other-code-types]: Note that some other types are secretly function types, notably `Lazy.t`, so `portable` is also a concern for them.

 [in a trenchcoat]: #code-cheer_up_sneakily
 [mode crossing]: #mode-crossing